What is FRC?

 Auto (Autonomous)

 As soon as the game officially starts, robots enter Autonomous mode.
-This is where for the first 15 seconds of the game, robots are run solely on code.
+This is where, for the first 15 seconds of the game, robots run solely on code.
 Robots are programmed ahead of time to score points during Auto.
 After Autonomous, the Teleoperated period starts.

 Teleop (Teleoperated)